theonize/Currier/Gloss/Proverbs/Proverbs 8.md

 22) possessed ~ קנה = buy/acquire

+25) The mountains were purpose-built, not random acts of violent processes.

 29) what we these markings of the foundation(s)

 30) beside Him ~ implies omnipresence (which implies dignity)